A Book of Colors

 Now on the Mac

 A Book of Colors runs on the Mac too.
 It lives in your menu bar, one click away, with keyboard shortcuts and the same Ambient mode (⇧⌘A).
+Your saved palettes and liked colors stay in sync across all your devices through iCloud, so your library is the same everywhere.

 A Book of Colors on the Mac